 The sandwich shop was a very popular place with the line going out the door, but we waited for our sandwiches while chatting and enjoying the delicious smells coming from the kitchen.
 When we finally got our food, it was definitely worth the wait and I’ve loved cheesesteak sandwiches ever since!

 To make these Philly Cheesesteak Bites, the first step is to chop the green pepper and onion and fry them in butter.

 Roughly chop thinly sliced roast beef and fry it in butter.

 Flatten Pillsbury Buttermilk Biscuits.
 Cut slices of Provolone cheese into 4 pieces and put 2 pieces on each biscuit.
-Top with 1 tbsp of the cooked onion and green pepper mix.
-Add 1 tbsp roast beef.
+Top with 1 tablespoon of the cooked onion and green pepper mix.
+Add 1 tablespoon roast beef.
 Cut slices of American cheese into 4 pieces and put 2 pieces on the roast beef.

 Gather edges of the biscuits around the toppings and pinch to seal.
 Place in a greased, round baking dish with the seams down.
 Brush with olive oil.

 It is best to eat these Philly Cheesesteak Bites while they are still warm and fresh from the oven.
 They can be warmed up later if you have leftovers, but the texture of the biscuits won’t be the same.

 Love pizza rolls?
 Here are a few more to try: